 material from them stated their "formats are designed to be

 manufactures.
 A basic system sufficient to run the complete

 formats, 24-hours a day, can be purchased for as little as $18,000 or

 leased for as little as $425 a month."

 It was great to get

 from Denny Adkins,

-who was the "original" PD of WBNQ when it went with the
+who was the "original" PD of WBNQ when it

 "Olde Golde"(from Draper-Blore) format in August of 1972 and left to